- Search The Registry

 - Creating Support

 *Sister Rosetta Tharpe was born on this date in 1915.
-She was an African American singer and one of the first gospel singers to tour Europe.
+She was a Black singer and one of the first gospel singers to tour Europe.

 Black Women in America An Historical Encyclopedia